-The Company develops, manufactures and sells specialized semiconductor products used by its customers for a wide variety of embedded control applications.
-The Company's product portfolio comprises general purpose and specialized 8-bit, 16-bit, and 32-bit microcontrollers, a broad spectrum of highperformance linear, mixed-signal, power management, thermal management, RF (radio frequency), safety, security, wired connectivity and wireless connectivity devices, as well as serial EEPROMs ("electrically erasable programmable read-only memory"), Serial Flash memories, Parallel Flash memories and serial SRAM ("static random-access memory") memories.
-The Company also licenses Flash-IP solutions that are incorporated in a broad range of products.
-Its synergistic product portfolio targets thousands of applications worldwide and a growing demand for high-performance designs in the automotive, communications, computing, consumer and industrial control markets.
-Microchip's quality systems are ISO/TS16949 (2009 version) certified.
+We develop, manufacture and sell specialized semiconductor products used by our customers for a wide variety of embedded control applications.
+Our product portfolio comprises general purpose and specialized 8-bit, 16-bit, and 32-bit microcontrollers, a broad spectrum of high-performance linear, mixed-signal, power management, thermal management, radio frequency (RF), timing, safety, security, wired connectivity and wireless connectivity devices, as well as serial Electrically Erasable Programmable Read Only Memory (EEPROM), Serial Flash memories, Parallel Flash memories and serial Static Random Access Memory (SRAM).
+We also license Flash-IP solutions that are incorporated in a broad range of products.
+Our synergistic product portfolio targets thousands of applications worldwide and a growing demand for high-performance designs in the automotive, communications, computing, consumer and industrial control markets.
+Our quality systems are ISO/TS16949 (2009 version) certified.